Plan Your LA Visit

 Parking is available for free to the general public in the Paley Center parking lot located off S. Santa Monica Blvd.

-Free admission.
-Suggested contribution: $10.00 for adults; $8.00 for students and senior citizens; $5.00 for children under fourteen; Members free.
+Admission to the Paley Center is free.
+Suggested contribution: $10.00 for adults; $8.00 for students and senior citizens; $5.00 for children under fourteen; Paley Center Members free.

 Guided tours, which include information on the Paley Center's history, collection, and current programs, are offered to the general public.
 Please inquire at the front desk for details.